 It is notable that the X-A5 offers wifi support, while the M Typ 262 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the M Typ 262 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 262 was succeeded by the Leica M10, while the X-A5 does not have a direct successor.
+Both the X-A5 and the M Typ 262 have been discontinued, but can regularly be found used on eBay.
+The M Typ 262 was replaced by the Leica M10, while the X-A5 does not have a direct successor.
 Further information on the features and operation of the X-A5 and M Typ 262 can be found, respectively, in the Fujifilm X-A5 Manual (free pdf) or the online Leica M Typ 262 Manual.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Leica M Typ 262 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.